 A Health Risk Assessment is a free online-personalized health assessment available to civilian employees to identify potential health risks and strategies to avoid them.
 By examining health-related behavior and history, an HRA can provide insight into an employee’s health and wellness.

 To receive a free travel mug, civilians are encouraged to complete the HRA.
 For those interested, visit AFMC Wellness Support Center at www.AFMCwellness.com to complete the assessment.

-Hanscom's Employee Assistance Program provides a confidential, free counseling service on a wide range of personal and work concerns for Hanscom’s Defense Department civilians, Non-appropriated Fund and Defense Commissary Agency employees, as well as their family members.
-The EAP also offers financial and legal services.
-Contact Ina Bachman at 800-222-0364 for an appointment or visit the website at www.FOH4you.com.
+Hanscom's Employee Assistance Program provides a confidential, free counseling service on a wide range of wellness and work-life concerns for Hanscom’s Department of Defense civilian employees.
+Contact Ina Bachman at 1-800-222-0364 for an appointment.